Probate Serving Texas with Over Eight Decades of Experience

 At the James H. Horton Law Firm, we currently serve clients from Denton, Dallas, Colin, Tarrant, Wise, and Cooke Counties from our law offices in Denton, Texas.
 Our estate planning and probate lawyers are very familiar with all local, state and federal court systems, and we are licensed to practice in courtrooms across Texas.
 Thus, we have the competence and qualifications needed to help you carry out your loved one’s wishes as seamlessly as possible.

-Our attorneys have over 60 years of combined experience representing clients in their legal matters, including estate planning.
+Our attorneys have over 4 decades of combined experience representing clients in their legal matters, including estate planning.
 We also help estate administrators and trustees fulfill their duties and obligations.
-As a result, we urge you to reach out to our probate attorneys at (940) 310-6122 to get started on resolving your situation right away.
+As a result, we urge you to reach out to our probate attorneys at (940) 382-1561 to get started on resolving your situation right away.

 The Difference With Our Firm